 Members who want to apply to be a public accountant and public accountants who want to renew their certificate of registration will have to comply with ACRA's CPE requirement.

-The Institute accepts a wide range of topics as ethics-related and the general acceptable topics include anti-bribery/anti-corruption, anti-money laundering, company’s code of ethics/ code of conduct etc. We leave it to members’ discretion to substantiate what courses covers the ethics component.
+The Institute accepts a wide range of topics as ethics-related and the generally acceptable topics include anti-bribery/anti-corruption, anti-money laundering, company’s code of ethics/ code of conduct etc. We leave it to members’ discretion to substantiate what courses covers the ethics component.

 If there are no such options available to you, the Institute also provides a wide range of ethics courses at http://cpe.isca.org.sg/.

 Yes.
 If you have not been able to fulfill the CPE requirements due to reasons such as medical conditions, unemployment, full time homemaker, career break and retirement, you may wish to seek for CPE exemption.
 A waiver may be considered if the member has not carried out work of any professional/business nature (whether paid or unpaid) for the full CPE year under request.
 In other situations, a reduction in CPE hours may be applicable.
 To enquire on your eligibility for CPE exemption, you may write in to us at email@example.com.

 Otherwise, for members who have not been able to comply due to reasons such as busy work commitment, the Institute will provide a six-month grace period to members to make up for the shortfall in CPE hours by 30 June of the subsequent year.
 Members who wish to have additional time to fulfill the shortfall are required to write in to us at firstname.lastname@example.org, stating the reason(s) for extension and plans for remedy.

 I am unsure if I have fulfilled ISCA’s prescribed CPE requirements since I did not attend any CPE courses or training.
 How do I do my CPE declaration during membership renewal?